See related histories: Arizona Department of Racing and Arizona Racing Commission; Arizona State Boxing and Mixed Martial Arts Commission.

 Laws 2015, Chapter 19 transferred the responsibilities of the Arizona Department of Racing to the Department of Gaming, and established a Division of Racing and a Division of Boxing and Mixed Martial Arts within the Department of Gaming.
 The law conveyed regulatory authority for horse racing, dog racing, harness racing, pari-mutuel wagering, boxing and mixed martial arts to the Department of Gaming, including all administrative matters, contracts, property, assets, and personnel, effective July 3, 2015.

 Laws 2016, Chapter 246 prohibited live greyhound racing in Arizona after December 31, 2016.
 Existing dog tracks are allowed to conduct simulcast and advance deposit wagering.
-Conforming legislation was required to be drafted by Legislative Council for consideration in 2017.
-In response, Laws 2017, Chapter 41 eliminated references to dog racing in statute and made other technical and conforming changes.
+Conforming legislation was required to be drafted by Legislative Council staff for consideration in 2017.

 - Arizona Revised Statutes §§5-601 et seq.